|About OHP||What is the Oregon Health Plan?|

 |Benefits||Where can I learn more about home-delivery pharmacy?|

-If you are not in an OHP medical plan or coordinated care organziation (CCO), see the Wellpartner website
+If you are not in an OHP coordinated care organziation (CCOA or CCOB), see the Wellpartner website

-If you are in an OHP medical plan or CCO, ask your plan or CCO if they provide home-delivery pharmacy service.
+If you are in a CCOA or CCOB, ask your CCO if they provide home-delivery pharmacy service.

 - Maintain documentation of all services provided that support the fee or rate you bill; the date of service; the individual who provided the service; and any other documentation required by rule, provider guidelines or contract.

 - Use all applicable administrative rules (OARs) to determine if there are any coverage criteria, limitations, restrictions, exclusions or client benefit limitations related to a specific procedure code.
-DMAP bases all reimbursement on client eligibility and DMAP covered services.
+OHA bases all reimbursement on client eligibility and covered services.

 - Bill other resources first.
 In most cases, Medicaid is the payer of last resort.
-For DMAP clients with third-party resources (other insurance, including Medicare), DMAP pays the DMAP-allowed rate or fee, less the TPR payment but not to exceed DMAP's maximum allowable rate or fee.
+For clients with third-party resources (other insurance, including Medicare), OHA pays their maximum allowed rate or fee, less the TPR payment but not to exceed the maximum allowable rate or fee.

-- Do not deduct a DMAP client copayment from the fee submitted on the claim.
-DMAP will deduct the amount of the copayment from the amount paid to the provider.
+- Do not deduct an OHP client copayment from the fee submitted on the claim.
+OHA will deduct the amount of the copayment from the amount paid to the provider.

-DMAP expects providers to bill their usual and customary charges unless otherwise specified in the rules for a specific provider program; for example, DMAP pays for some services at acquisition costs only.
+OHA expects providers to bill their usual and customary charges unless otherwise specified in the rules for a specific provider program; for example, OHA pays for some services at acquisition costs only.

-Generally, DMAP pays the DMAP-allowed rate or fee, less the TPR payment but not to exceed DMAP's maximum allowable rate or fee.
-Visit DMAP's fee schedule page to learn more about DMAP-allowed rates.
+Generally, OHA pays the maximum allowed rate or fee, less the TPR payment but not to exceed the maximum allowable rate or fee.
+Visit the OHP fee schedule page to learn more about maximum allowed rates.

 |Fraud and abuse||Who investigates fraud?|